Nacho Varga: Season 5

 Gus threatens harm to Manuel to coerce Nacho into providing inside information on the Salamancas.
 Nacho tries to convince Manuel to move away, but Manuel refuses to leave.
 When one of the Salamanca drug houses is discovered by police and Domingo Molina is arrested, Nacho sneaks over rooftops to recover the drug stash before police enter, which impresses Lalo, who begins to take Nacho into his confidence.
 Nacho then brings Jimmy to Lalo so they can arrange to have Domingo released before he talks to police.
 Jimmy secures Domingo's release and assures his protection by making him a confidential informant for DEA agent Hank Schrader and having him reveal the location of Gus's dead drops.
 Lalo is pleased by their work, though Nacho warns Jimmy that once he begins working for drug dealers like the Salamancas, there is no turning back.

 Nacho reports Lalo's plan for Gus's dead drops to Gus, who unhappily accepts the loss of nearly $1 million to keep secret Nacho's identity as a mole within the Salamanca organization.
 Unaware that Nacho knows Mike, Gus directs Nacho to report to him.
 Nacho tries to warn Mike about Gus's ruthlessness, but Mike reminds Nacho that he warned Nacho about the risk he was taking when he tried to kill Hector.
 With Nacho's assistance, Mike poses as a private detective to feed the police information that ties Lalo to the murder of Fred Whalen, a money wire store clerk.
 Lalo is arrested and held without bail, but he contacts Nacho and orders him to continue harassing Gus by destroying one of Gus's restaurants, which Nacho reports to Mike.
 Mike alerts Gus, who works with Nacho to destroy the restaurant, again keeping secret Nacho's role as Gus's mole.

 Mike tells Gus that Nacho wants to end his role as a mole, but Gus refuses to give up a valuable asset.
 After obtaining bail, Lalo plans to return to Mexico, and Nacho drives him there.
 Nacho and Lalo arrive at Lalo's fortified hacienda in Chihuahua, which Mike reports to Gus.
 Gus says he has sent gunmen to kill Lalo and that Nacho may be able to help.
 Lalo introduces Nacho to his family and friends, and Nacho receives a call instructing him to leave Lalo's back gate open at 3 am.
 Lalo takes him to meet Eladio, who blesses Lalo and Nacho's plan for Nacho to run the Salamanca drug business in Lalo's absence.
-Lalo is awake at 3 am, so Nacho sets a kitchen fire as a distraction.
+Lalo is awake at the appointed hour, so Nacho sets a kitchen fire as a distraction.
 When Lalo goes to investigate, Nacho opens the back gate and flees, while the gunmen kill Lalo's guards and most of his family.
-After Lalo kills all but one gunman and forces him to call the middleman who arranged the killing to report that Lalo is dead, he looks around and realizes that Nacho is missing.
+Lalo kills all but one gunman and forces the survivor to falsely report the mission a success, then realizes that Nacho is missing.